Beyond the fluffy stuff – Putting people at the heart of complex integration

 2. Demonstrate an appreciation of the other partner’s values, ways of working and priorities

 Even in cases where the integration more closely resembles a takeover than a merger of equals, the different cultural entities need to be carefully managed along the journey.

-- Think about what behavioural norms you want to exhibit which should be driven from senior leaders; structure, accountabilities, inclusiveness and ways of working should be clearly communicated to ensure everyone is aligned.
+Think about what behavioural norms you want to exhibit and ensure these are driven from senior leaders.
+Structure, accountabilities, inclusiveness and ways of working should be clearly communicated to ensure everyone is aligned.

 3. Manage the inevitably difficult exit conversations with skill and empathy

 The benefits case for most integrations will centre on realising operating efficiencies.
 More often than not, this means a streamlining of the combined workforce.

 Plan effectively for these.
 Nothing disengages quicker than a leaked message or some office gossip that isn’t followed up by a formal communique setting out the facts and a clear plan of action.

 Managing exit conversations will require preparation, planning and a personal touch.
 They should be executed with candour, empathy and integrity – typically by the most skilled HR professionals from either organisation.
 During this, it is key to emphasise that it is the role that is no longer required, rather than the individual, and to support them through the anticipated stages of denial, anger/frustration, acceptance and commitment to moving forward.

 Identify which individuals will be required to stay for a period of time to conduct handovers and work on integration related activities, and offer retention bonuses where applicable.